Nikhil-Khetani/Nikhil-Khetani/README.md

 ### Hi there, I'm Nikhil, a final year Physics with Business student at the University of Warwick!
-Please feel free to connect with me.
+Please feel free to contact me for regarding any questions you may have about my code, possible collaborations or anything else you feel might be interesting!

 <!--
 **Nikhil-Khetani/Nikhil-Khetani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.